 During the Student Led Conference, you will outline your academic goals, explain your new learning, and support the explanations with evidence chosen from your work.
 You will present this information to one or more significant adults-a parent, guardian, or mentor.
 The advisor will oversee the conferences and, schedule permitting, may join in.
 You will also review your transcript and progress toward meeting all graduation requirements.

-Advisory is scheduled for every Monday and Thursday, allowing time for you to build community, investigate colleges and careers, pursue grade-level advisory goals, and conference with your advisor.
+Advisory is scheduled regularly, allowing time for you to build community, investigate colleges and careers, pursue grade-level advisory goals, and conference with your advisor.